daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D55: Dec 18 2017

+**Today's Progress**: Did some more of the Udemy course - think I've missed logging some days.
+Want to go full force on this but lacking the self discipline.

 ## R1D54: Dec 11 2017

 **Today's Progress**: Played with the AdventOfCode until I got stumped, and also created some logging conventions for my garden diary (gotta do useful stuff too!)